-Pilot Flies An Old Dog To It's Last Home And Changes Her Life
+Pilot Flies An Old Dog To Its Last Home And Changes Her Life

 "Those are the ones where you focus even more on what they're going through," Steklenski said in an interview.

-"She started off a little bit distant," Steklenski said.
+"She started off a little distant," Steklenski said.
 "Then she would kind of open up a bit, and she got closer." ...
 "Then she gave me one paw and then the other,"

 Look at her adorable little face!

-"Then she laid her head on my lap," He said "To me, that’s huge.
+"Then she laid her head on my lap," he said.
+"To me, that’s huge.
 That’s all that matters.
 That’s the reward in itself."

 Steklenski decided to take up flying as a hobby in 2013, which was around the same time that he also adopted a dog.
-At first, the two things had nothing in common, but soon that all changed.
+At first, the two activities had nothing in common, but soon that all changed.

-“We went to pet stores and then we went to shelters and started to learn the difference,” Steklenski said in an interview last year.
-And once he realized how many animals in need there were in shelters it was time to put his new hobby to good use.
+"We went to pet stores and then we went to shelters and started to learn the difference," Steklenski said in an interview last year.
+And once he realized how many animals in need there were in shelters, it was time to put his new hobby to good use.

 Ashlyn in her new home!